TownLake/blog-samrhea-legacy/content/posts/2021/zero-trust-samba.md

 ![smb login](../../../static/media/post-images/zero-trust-samba/smb-login.png)

 And I'm connected!
+Behind the scenes, Cloudflare checked that my user identity (stored in WARP) is allowed to reach this IP and connected me through.

 ![smb view](../../../static/media/post-images/zero-trust-samba/smb-view.png)

 ## What's next?

 I like this.
 I now have a private file storage that doesn't rely on any one consumer-focused service.
-I'll probably move the Samba server to a machine I run in my own home to remove the cloud dependency.
 I can access it from any location (and even see logs).

 ![logs](../../../static/media/post-images/zero-trust-samba/logs.png)

 That said, a few of these steps could be consolidated and easier (or removed for this specific use case).
 We're going to work on that next.
+I'm also going to move the Samba server to a machine I run in a safe location.

 > **Don't forget your public IPs** The goal of this setup is that nothing is exposed to the Internet; I'm going to configure my Droplet to block inbound connections to its public IP.
 If I need to reach it again, I'll use the [SSH functionality](https://developers.cloudflare.com/cloudflare-one/tutorials/ssh-browser) of Cloudflare Tunnel.